Bilevel Optimization of the Kantorovich Problem and its Quadratic Regularization Part III: The Finite-Dimensional Case: A Further Regularization of the (Dual) Hitchcock Problem

 It is straightforward to check that the operator

-is strongly monotone, coercive, and continuous.
-Consequently, the system from \eqref{eq:DERIV-DiffQuoLimSyst} is uniquely solvable and the entire sequence $(\eta_t)_{t \searrow 0}$ converges to $\eta$, which proves the directional differentiability of $\Fcal_{\gamma, \varepsilon}$.
+is strongly monotone, coercive, and continuous in the sense of \cite{ruzicka2004nichtlineare}.
+Consequently, by the Browder-Minty theorem, see \eg \cite[Satz 1.5]{ruzicka2004nichtlineare}, the system from \cref{eq:DERIV-DiffQuoLimSyst} is uniquely solvable and the entire sequence $(\eta_t)_{t \searrow 0}$ converges to $\eta$, which proves the directional differentiability of $\Fcal_{\gamma, \varepsilon}$.
 That $\Fcal_{\gamma, \varepsilon}$ is moreover Hadamard differentiable follows from its Lipschitz continuity. \end{proof}

 \begin{proposition} The regularized marginal-to-transport-plan mapping $\Scal_{\gamma, \varepsilon}$ is Ha\-da\-mard differentiable and its directional derivative at the point $\mu = (\mu_1, \mu_2) \in \R^{n_1} \times \R^{n_2}$ in the direction $h = (h_1, h_2) \in \R^{n_1} \times \R^{n_2}$ is given by